Retro-Expert: Collaborative Reasoning for Interpretable Retrosynthesis: Methodology

 \subsection{Overview}

-Retro-Expert is to enhance prediction accuracy while generating human-understandable reasoning process.
+Retro-Expert aims to enhance prediction accuracy while generating human-understandable reasoning processes.
 As illustrated in Figure~\ref{fig:dataset overview}, Retro-Expert is built upon three core modules.
-The process starts with \textbf{Chemical Decision Space Construction}, where specialized models perform experience-based shallow reasoning on a target product to construct an anchored chemical decision space.
-This foundation activates the \textbf{Collaborative Reasoning Engine} (CRE), where the LLM performs deep reasoning by critically analyzing candidates, selecting an optimal path, and articulating its multi-step logic into a complete natural language chain.
-Finally, \textbf{Knowledge-Constrained Decision Policy Optimization} employs RL to refine the LLM's decision-making strategy, using a multi-stage reward mechanism to guide it towards an optimal and trustworthy reasoning path.
+The process starts with Chemical Decision Space Construction, where specialized models analyze the target product and construct an anchored chemical decision space.
+This foundation activates the Collaborative Reasoning Engine, where the LLM performs chemical reasoning by analyzing molecular features, critically evaluating candidates, and articulating its multi-step logic into a complete natural language chain.
+Finally, Knowledge-Grounded Decision Policy Optimization employs RL to refine the LLM's critical decision-making strategy, using a novel reward model to guide it towards an optimal and trustworthy reasoning path.